The Importance of Listening Well.

 The question is are we open to what God is saying, if it challenges our view, and our comfort?
 There are many voices clamouring for our attention and some of our attitudes have been wrong, there may be uncomfortable truths to be faced.

-Prayer – Lord help us to be cleansed of selfish ambition and with humility to value each other, not looking to our own interests but willing to look to the interests of others.
-In our relationships with one another, our prayer is to co-work with your grace, that we might develop the mindset of Jesus – loving each other, even with a sacrificial love.
+Prayer – Lord help us to be cleansed of selfish ambition and with humility to value each other.
+Let us not just look to our own interests, but be willing to look to the interests of others.
+In our relationships with one another our prayer is to co-work with your grace, so that we might develop the mindset of Jesus.
+Help us to love each other, even with a sacrificial love.
 Amen.

 *This is a great resource, a little booklet of about eighty pages, which examines how to prepare our hearts and minds before approaching God’s word.
-Nine heart postures to adopt – prayerfully, humbly, desperately, studiously, obediently, joyfully, expectantly, communally and Christocentrically – so that we are able to listen and respond!
+Nine heart postures to adopt.
+They are prayerfully, humbly, desperately, studiously, obediently, joyfully, expectantly, communally and Christocentrically.
+Then we are in the right position to be able to listen and respond!

 Before You Open Your Bible by Matt Smethurst